sajib925/bank-management-frontend/README.md

 # Bank Management System Frontend

-This frontend for the Bank Management System provides a user-friendly interface for managing banking operations.
-Built with Next.js, TypeScript, and Tailwind CSS, it supports both customers and managers.
+The Bank Management System is a web-based platform built with Next.js, TypeScript, and Tailwind CSS, offering a user-friendly interface for customers and managers.
+It features role-based authentication, enabling customers to manage deposits, withdrawals, and loan requests, while managers oversee transactions and approve loan applications efficiently.

 ## Tech Stack